Luis Martín-Santos: Biography

-Near the end of 1960 he finished writing the novel Tiempo de silencio, which was published in 1962 with twenty censored pages.
+Near the end of 1960 he finished writing the novel Time of Silence, which was published in 1962 with twenty censored pages.
 An uncensored edition was not published until 1981.
 In this novel he makes innovative use of interior monologue, second-person narrative, indirect free style, stream of consciousness, and mythification; narrative devices that had been pioneered earlier by James Joyce.

 His wife Rocío died, possibly a suicide, in 1963.
 That same year, he began writing Tiempo de destrucción (Time of Destruction), but it was left incomplete when he died in a traffic accident in Vitoria, Spain on 21 January 1964.
 It was published, as he left it, in 1975.
 The same publisher had also released a posthumous collection of his short stories, entitled Apólogos, in 1970.

-Tiempo de silencio was the basis for a movie, directed by Vicente Aranda.
+Time of Silence was the basis for the film Tiempo de silencio, directed by Vicente Aranda.